SYP 9 Yoga Poses For Beginners and Their Benefits 9 Yoga Poses For Beginners and Their Benefits Yoga is a practice…

 ‘When the objects were seen or listened about don’t create any craving, it is called Vairagya.’

-So Patanjali means to say that being free from the craving for the things that are good looking to eyes and ears is the essence of Vairagya (detachment).
-Good looking things can be a beautiful house, car, man, woman, money, gold, heavenly pleasures, etc. These things are naturally attracting and appealing to eyes and ears.
-Avoiding temptations and craving is detachment.
+So Patanjali means to say that being free from the craving for the things that are good-looking to eyes and ears is the essence of Vairagya (detachment).
+Good-looking things can be beautiful houses, cars, men, women, money, gold, heavenly pleasures, etc. These things are naturally attractive and appealing to the eyes and ears.
+Avoiding temptations and cravings is detachment.

 So does it mean we should get away from the beautiful house or car or wife we have?
-Or should we not have any desires for anything good in life?
+Or should we not have any desire for anything good in life?

 No!
 It doesn’t mean anything like that.
 We are not trying to run away from this beautiful world or anything good we may have.
 What is important to note here is the word ‘craving’.
 We wish to avoid carving.
-If you have a beautiful wife, husband, car, house or job then enjoy it as the blessing of God, but at the same time don’t be dying for the same things.
+If you have a beautiful wife, husband, car, house or job then enjoy it as the blessing of God, but at the same time don’t die for the same things.
 If someone else has it then also we must not feel the greed and temptation to possess them.
-Same feelings are echoed in ‘Ishwasyopishad’.
+The same feelings are echoed in ‘Ishwasyopishad’.

 Ishawasyam Idam Sarvam, Yena Kinchit Jagatyaam jagat.

 Tena Tyaktana Bhunjeetha, Maa Gridha Kasya Swid Dhanam.
 1.1

 ‘All this whatsoever exists in the universe, is covered by God.
 So enjoy this world with detachment.
 Do not covet the wealth of any man.’